Bobby Murcer: Illness and death

 In late February 2008, an MRI scan led Murcer's doctors to perform a biopsy, and, optimistically, the biopsy revealed scar tissue, rather than a recurrence of brain cancer.
 Murcer stated he planned to rest until spring training where he planned to call Yankee games and work in the YES Network studio.
 He released his autobiography Yankee For Life, co-authored with Glen Waggoner, on May 20; he appeared in the broadcast booth for the last time two weeks earlier to promote it.
 The book dealt with his forty years in Major League Baseball and his battle with brain cancer.
 His last public appearance was May 27, in New York while promoting his book, signing autographs for 2,000 fans despite being frail and physically weak.
 In addition, he had planned to work 60 Yankee home games for the 2008 season.

 On June 30, Murcer's family released a statement that he had suffered a relapse:

 Two weeks later, on July 12, Nancy Newman of the Yankees' YES Network reported that Murcer had died due to complications related to brain cancer.
-He was reportedly surrounded by family in his deathbed in his home in Oklahoma City.
+He was reportedly surrounded by family in his deathbed at Mercy Hospital in his hometown of Oklahoma City.
 Yankees owner George Steinbrenner issued a statement following his death: "Bobby Murcer was a born Yankee, a great guy, very well-liked and a true friend of mine.
 I extend my deepest sympathies to his wife Kay, their children and grandchildren.
 I will really miss the guy."
 Baseball commissioner Bud Selig eulogized, "All of Major League Baseball is saddened today by the passing of Bobby Murcer, particularly on the eve of this historic All-Star game at Yankee Stadium, a place he called home for so many years.
 Bobby was a gentleman, a great ambassador for baseball, and a true leader both on and off the field.
 He was a man of great heart and compassion."

 The memorial service for Murcer was held in Oklahoma City on August 6, 2008, at the Memorial Road Church of Christ.
 Among the 2,000 attending the service were Reggie Jackson, Derek Jeter, Andy Pettitte and Joe Girardi.
 Also in attendance was Diana Munson, the widow of Yankee captain Thurman Munson.
 The August 6 date was 29 years to the day since Murcer gave the eulogy at Thurman Munson's funeral and is also the 25th anniversary of Bobby Murcer Day at Yankee Stadium.
 The uniform worn by Murcer at his final Yankee Stadium Old Timer's Day appearance in 2007 was presented to his spouse Kay.
 His tomb is located at the Rose Hill Mausoleum in Oklahoma City, on the left side of the building.